sovrynn/ecdo/2-LOCATION-MAPPING/asia/korea/README.md

 # Korea

 Overall, while there is evidence of survivors of an ECDO event (Dangun's parents), Korea is not a great location.
-It's right on the coast, traverses a huge amount of water, has a massive volcano, and has a large concave bay, which would force the ocean up over the land.
+It's right on the coast, has to deal with a massive Pacific Ocean surge coming over from Japan, has a massive volcano, and has a large concave bay, which would force the ocean up over the land.

+Seoul:
-Seoul: (37.5 N, 127 E)
+- (37.5 N, 127 E)
+- 4215 km away from the eastern pivot, it would rotate at 1184 km/h in a 6 hour rotation.

 ## S1 -> S2 Rotation path

 ![rotation path](img/rotation.png "rotation path")

 Japan is the only land between Korea and the Pacific.
-4215 km away from the eastern pivot (Seoul), it would rotate at 1184 km/h in a 6 hour rotation.

 ## Elevation profile